SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 ```
 computeFlow(cell):
     // Classification was set during cell creation based on subcell densities
+    // All terminus types have no output
-    if cell.classification == OCEAN:
+    if cell.classification in [OCEAN, LAKE]:
         cell.primaryOutput = NONE
         return

-    if cell.classification == COASTAL:
+    if cell.classification in [COASTAL, LAKESHORE]:
-        // Coastal cells are terminuses—river ends at the coastline within this cell
+        // Coastal/lakeshore cells are terminuses—river ends within this cell
         cell.primaryOutput = NONE
-        // But they still receive inputs from higher-density land neighbors
+        // But they still receive inputs from higher-density neighbors
         return

     // LAND cells: normal flow rules